HackYourFuture/JavaScript/Week2/MAKEME.md

-# Homework JavaScript Week 2
+# Assignment JavaScript Week 2

-This will be the first week you are expected to hand in some homework when we combine all of the concepts you have been practicing the last 3 weeks.
+This will be the first week you are expected to hand in an assignment when we combine all of the concepts you have been practicing the last 3 weeks.

 ## **Todo list**

 1. Prep exercises
-1. Homework exercises
+1. Assignment
 1. Practice practice practice

 ## **1. Prep exercises**

 > Prep exercises are exercises that you should work on _before_ the session on Sunday.
-These are a little more difficult or show an important concept and as such are a great exercise to talk about with your class and your Q&A mentor.
+These are a little more difficult or show an important concept and as such are a great exercise to talk about with your cohort and your Q&A mentor.
 Have a solution ready by Sunday as you may be asked to show what you did.

 Inside your `JavaScript` fork, go to the folder `Week2`.
 Inside of that folder, navigate to `/prep-exercises`.
 For each exercise, you will find a separate folder.
 The `README` explains what needs to be done.
 There will also be some questions at the bottom to think about.
 Go through them _before_ the session on Sunday as it will be covered then.

-## **2. Homework exercises**
+## **2. Assignment**

 It is time to combine everything we have learned the past couple of weeks and get some feedback from experienced developers.
-This will be the first week you are working with the homework repository so reserve some time to set it up.
+This will be the first week you are working with the assignment repository so reserve some time to set it up.
 You will find the repository in our [HackYourHomework](https://github.com/HackYourHomework/) GitHub page.
-There should be one called Homework-classXX where XX is your class number, you will want to fork that to your own GitHub.
-Have a look at the [homework guide](../hand-in-homework-guide.md) to see how to hand in your homework.
+There should be one called Assignment-cohortXX where XX is your cohort number, you will want to fork that to your own GitHub.
+Have a look at the [Assignment guide](../hand-in-assignments-guide.md) to see how to hand in your assignment.

 This week we expect you to do the exercises in the corresponding module/week folder (JavaScript / Week 2).

-_NOTE: Make sure to read and apply all of the steps in the README in the homework repository to set up the extensions in Visual Studio Code!_.
+_NOTE: Make sure to read and apply all of the steps in the README in the assignment repository to set up the extensions in Visual Studio Code!_.

 ## **3. Practice practice practice**